-ARRANGE for a friend or family member to drive or accompany you home after the endoscopy because you will be drowsy from sedation, and it is unsafe for you to drive.
+ARRANGE for a friend or family member to drive you home after your procedure if you are being sedated as you will still be drowsy and it is unsafe to drive.

-- You must have an adult accompany you home the day of your procedure, even if you take a cab or ride-sharing service. - The medical procedure staff must be able to contact whoever will accompany you.
-If this person cannot be confirmed prior to the appointment, your procedure will be rescheduled for your safety. - You should not drive a car, operate machinery, or make any legal decisions until the day after your procedure. - If you are unable to find a responsible adult to accompany you and need a ride for the procedure, you may utilize a non-emergency medical transport company providing "door-to-door" service.
-Doorto-door transport service provides assistance entering and exiting the vehicle ensuring safe arrival at each destination.
-Please bring medical transport contact information with you the day of your procedure.
-Procedure Unit staff must be able to confirm this transportation upon admission, or your procedure may be cancelled.
+- You must have an adult accompany you home the day of your procedure, even if you take a cab.
+The medical procedure staff must be able to contact whoever will accompany you.
+If this person cannot be confirmed prior to the procedure, your procedure will be rescheduled for your safety. - You should not drive a car, operate machinery, or make any legal decisions until the day after your procedure. - If you are unable to find a responsible adult to accompany you and need a ride for the procedure, you may utilize a non-emergency medical transport company providing "door-to-door" service.
+Door-to-door transport service provides assistance entering and exiting the vehicle and ensuring safe arrival inside their destination.
+Please bring the medical transport contact information with you the day of your procedure.
+Procedure Unit staff must be able to confirm this transportation upon admission, or your procedure may be canceled.
 You can call your insurance to find out about what options are available to you.
-Expect to be at the unit 3 hours from check-in time.

-■ NIGHT BEFORE your procedure, do not eat solid foods after 12:00 am (midnight).
+NIGHT BEFORE your procedure, do not eat solid foods after 12:00 am (midnight).
 Do not take any medications after midnight unless your doctor has specifically asked that you take them (i.e. blood pressure medications).
 You may only drink clear liquids after midnight.
 Clear liquids consist only of liquids that you would be able to read a newspaper through.